 Workplace discrimination is illegal, but that doesn’t mean it never happens.
 In fact, it happens more often than you may realize, and you may have experienced discrimination in the workplace without realizing it.

-Here are more discrimination examples that show how employers frequently discriminate against workers:
+Here are more common workplace discrimination examples that show how employers frequently discriminate against workers:

 - Denying an employee certain compensation or benefits.